denis-migdal/RBrython/README.md

 </html>
 ```

-See [this page](./docs/engine/index.md) to learn how to use Brython engines.
+See [this page](./docs/engine/index.md) to learn how to use RBrython engines.

 ⚠ Currently, RBrython is depending on Brython to convert Python into JS.
 Therefore you'll need to include Brython.